ka-architect/aws-solutions-architect-associate/topics/compute/ec2-elastic-compute-cloud/README.md

         - can have 100s of EC2 per group
         - each partition is a rack in AWS, by having more racks EC2s are distributed, safe from rack failures within AZ
         - good for big data apps like hadoop, DB, kafka
+- Can get capacity errors when adding instances in same placement group due to shared hardware restrainsts, restart all instances to get all on same hardware

 ## EC2 Networking
 - Enhanced networking, no additional cost, uses single root I/O virtualization (SR-IOV) to provide high-performance networking capabilities on supported instance types